 Walking & hiking

-Step out and explore the Grampians region's spectacular natural beauty on foot.
-Take in some of the most outstanding wilderness in the state on a short gentle stroll or a full day adventure.
+Lace up your boots and get set to explore the Grampians region's spectacular natural beauty on foot.
+Move through some of the most awe-inspiring wilderness in the state on a short gentle stroll, or settle in for a full- or multi-day adventure.

-Test your stamina by hiking through the Grand Canyon up to The Pinnacle or walking through heathy woodland to the stunning views of Mt Abrupt.
+Test your stamina with a hike through the Grand Canyon up to The Pinnacle or trek through heathy woodland to stunning views of Mount Abrupt.
 For something a bit less strenuous, wander out to spectacular Mackenzie Falls or revel in sweeping views of Victoria Valley from The Balconies, located just 30 minutes from Reed Lookout.

-Put on your walking shoes, pack appropriately and choose one of the marked bushwalking trails that wind across the escarpments of the Grampians National Park.
+Choose one of the marked trails that wind across the escarpments of the Grampians National Park.
 Look out in every direction and see deep, shaded, fern-filled gorges, seasonal streams tumbling off the rock faces, and spectacular peaks.

 Indigenous rock art

-Hike across the rugged Grampians' landscape to a number of ancient rock art sights.
+Hiking in the Grampians provides unique access a number of ancient rock art sights.
 The region has the largest number of rock art sites in southern Australia and over eighty percent of Victoria's rock art sites.
-Five sites are open to the public including, Billimina, Gulgurn Manja, Manja, (all in the Grampians National Park) and Bunjil's in Black Range Reserve near Stawell.
+Five sites are open to the public, including Billimina, Gulgurn Manja, Manja, (all in the Grampians National Park) and Bunjil's in Black Range Reserve near Stawell.

-Wander into the region's other parks and reserves, like Little Desert, Mt Arapiles and Mt Buangor.
-Follow the trails and make your way to lookouts, waterfalls and internationally renowned climbing sites.
+Explore the region's other parks and reserves, including Little Desert, Mount Arapiles and Mt Buangor, to reach stunning lookouts, waterfalls and internationally renowned climbing sites.